Whimsy Stick

 01

-Minutes 0–1 · Pre-session
+Minutes 0 to 1 · Pre-session

 Calm baseline before the lure appears

 Dog in sit or down.
 Equipment visible but not active.
 Wait until baseline arousal lowers.
-This is the impulse control rep — the dog learns that the tool exists in the world without immediate access.
+This is the impulse control rep: the dog learns that the tool exists in the world without immediate access.
 A working-line dog who can’t hold a 30-second sit at the sight of equipment is the dog who can’t hold focus when prey appears in real life.

 02

-Minutes 1–3 · Orient + stalk
+Minutes 1 to 3 · Orient + stalk

 Slow lure activation, eye lock

 Lure begins to move slowly.
 Drag, pause, drag.
-The dog watches, tracks, locks eyes.
+The dog watches, tracks, fixes eyes.
 Cortisol activates.
 Focus sharpens.
 This is the orient and stalk phase running live.
 Most consumer flirt pole users skip this phase and go straight to chase, which is why their dogs end sessions activated instead of resolved.

 03

-Minutes 3–7 · Chase
+Minutes 3 to 7 · Chase

 Full-speed pursuit with structured interrupts

-Release with a cue.
-Lure runs in wide ground-level arcs.
-Dog sprints, cuts, commits.
 Every three to four passes, let the dog catch the lure.
 Allow three to five seconds of possession.
 Cue release.
 Reset.
 Repeat.
-This is the dopamine peak of the session, but never lasting longer than four to five minutes — extending the chase phase past that point shifts the dog into pure adrenaline and skips the closure phases.
+This is the dopamine peak of the session, never longer than four to five minutes.
+Extending past that shifts the dog into pure adrenaline and skips the closure phases.

 04

-Minutes 7–9 · Possession + close
+Minutes 7 to 9 · Possession + close

 Final catch, sustained possession, neutral exit

 Final lure release.
 Dog catches.
-Allow eight to twelve seconds of sustained possession — longer than the chase-phase catches.
+Allow eight to twelve seconds of sustained possession, longer than the chase-phase catches.
 Cue drop.
 Mark and reward calm.
 Lure goes out of sight.
 This is the serotonin window.
 The session ends with possession, not with chase, because possession is the closure phase of the predatory motor pattern.

 05

-Minutes 9–10 · Down-regulation
+Minutes 9 to 10 · Down-regulation

 Cue rest, end deliberately